Insurance Coverage Assistance

 Please note that policies vary by state and coverage depends on your specific medical circumstances.

 The National Center for Health Research is a nonprofit organization assisting women who seek health insurance coverage or Medicare coverage for the medically necessary removal of their breast implants.
-Diane Zuckerman (president) and Farzana Akkas (research and public health fellow) are the contacts there to help women in the insurance process.
-Their respective emails are: [email protected] and [email protected].
-Message received from them: “If you are having problems with your breast implants, we want to help you succeed in getting health insurance coverage so you can get them removed as soon as possible.
+They can be contacted by email at [email protected].
+Sample of a message women have received from them is: “If you are having problems with your breast implants, we want to help you succeed in getting health insurance coverage so you can get them removed as soon as possible.
 Please reply if you’d like our help!”